 The Pediatric Ophthalmology and Strabismus Fellowship is a one-year AUPO compliant clinical and surgical fellowship which includes all aspects of pediatric ophthalmology and strabismus.
-If desired, fellows can elect to participate in our optional advanced cataract/comprehensive focus and/or global ophthalmology focus programs.
+If desired, fellows can elect to participate in our optional cataract/comprehensive focus or global ophthalmology focus programs.

-This is a broad-based pediatric ophthalmology fellowship training program that includes extensive exposure to: pediatric and adult strabismus, ROP screening and treatment, ptosis surgery, nasolacrimal duct surgery, and pediatric anterior segment surgery.
-Our program is particularly oriented towards tailoring itself to the interests and needs of each unique fellow.
+This is a broad-based pediatric ophthalmology fellowship training program that includes extensive exposure to: pediatric and adult strabismus, ROP screening and treatment, ptosis surgery, nasolacrimal duct surgery and pediatric anterior segment surgery.
+Our faulty are particularly interested in customizing the fellowship to meet the interests and needs of each unique fellow.
 All fellows will have dedicated fellow clinic time with on-site faculty support.
 The fellow will also work with experienced orthoptists, particularly in adult strabismus clinics.

-In this optional tract fellows are provided with consistent time to operate with experienced adult cataract surgeons to gain experience in complicated anterior segment surgery and maintain adult cataract surgery skills while in fellowship.
+In this optional tract, fellows are provided with consistent time to operate with experienced adult cataract surgeons to gain anterior segment surgery experience and maintain adult cataract surgery skills while in fellowship.
 This focus would comprise approximately 10-20% of the fellow’s time.

 Global ophthalmology focus

-In this optional tract, fellows will participate in 2-4 fully funded up to one week-long international trips.
-Fellows will gain in depth practical experience in the clinic and OR, as well as in the operations/planning domain of international pediatric ophthalmology.
-Additionally, these trips are a lot of fun, and fellows get to build relationships with a great group of international ophthalmologists.
-A global health certification is available though Wake Forest University, if desired.
-This focus would comprise approximately 10-20% of the fellow’s time.
+In this optional tract, fellows will participate in 2-4 fully funded international mission trips during the fellowship year.
+The fellow will fully participate in clinic and in the operating room on these trips and collaborate with outstanding local pediatric ophthalmologists.
+A global health certification is also available from Wake Forest University, if desired.
+All trips are fully supervised by Wake Forest pediatric ophthalmology faculty.
+This focus would comprise approximately 10-20% of the fellow’s time (and is a lot of fun!).

 Wake Forest University School of Medicine is the academic hub of Advocate Health, the third largest health system in the United States.
-As such, the division of pediatric ophthalmology has unique access to an extremely large referral network of complex pediatric and adult strabismus patients, research opportunities, Western North Carolina’s only Children’s hospital (Link Brenner’s Children’s hospital), and world class facilities, including a 165,000 square foot free standing Eye Institute currently under construction (link to Eye institute.
+As such, the division of pediatric ophthalmology has unique access to an extremely large referral network of complex pediatric and adult strabismus patients, research opportunities, Western North Carolina’s only Children’s hospital and world class facilities.
+Notably, a freestanding 165,000 square Eye Institute is currently under construction and is slated to open in late 2026.

 The fellow will work with an experienced and stable group of three pediatric ophthalmologists and two orthoptists, with over 70 years of combined experience in the field.
 We are excited to tailor our fellowship to the unique interests of our fellows.
 Depending on this interest, fellows can expect to be involved in over 300 surgeries and be the primary surgeon for most of them.